Autoferry/autoferry.github.io/_posts/2022-03-30-hellinger.md

 ## Prerequisites

 The candidate should have taken the course  [TTK4250 Sensor fusion] or similar before beginning this 5th year project.
-Background in detection theory, from e.g. [TTT4275 Estimation, Detection and Classification] will also be very useful.
+Background in detection theory, from e.g. [TTT4275 Estimation, Detection and Classification] will also be useful.

 ## References